sososeng/Liquify/README.md

 * Make the plus button 3-D to stick out to the user (call to action).

 **Contribution we'd like to be added**

-* Allow users to see their week stats a month back
+* Allow users to see their week stats for more than a week.
-*
+* Allow users to change their daily water intake goal by increasing oz or cups per day.